schubergphilis/dutchAzureMeetup/instructions/dayZero.md

 2) Find Azure Active Directory in the Portal Menu and take a look around.
 Explore users, groups, applications...
 Take your time.

-    You will probably notice that the user account which was created by default looks somewhat strange.
-It is an external account, even though it is marked as a Member account rather than a Guest.
-Your brand new Microsoft account was used to give you access to the Azure AD tenant.
-Accounts native to AAD are also called work or school accounts and do not have the #EXT# part in their UPN.

 3) Create a new, local, named account for yourself in this new Azure AD tenant.
 Make that user has Global Administrator permissions in the directory.

 4) Open a new private windows and go to <https://portal.azure.com>.